- What Replaced Cash Bail in Illinois?

 Before September 2023, a judge would set a cash bond amount.
 You either paid it or stayed in jail until trial.
 That system is gone.

 Under the current law (725 ILCS 5/110), there are only two outcomes after an arrest: you are released with conditions, or you are detained.
 Money is no longer the deciding factor.
+For a broader breakdown of how release, detention, and court conditions work after an arrest, read our guide to Illinois pretrial release law.

 How Does a Detention Hearing Work?